Omid-Heidarzadeh/FAQ-accordion-card/README.md

 }
 ```

-4- I needed to complete the challenge without using Javascript as a bonus.
-Using `<details>` and `<summary>` tags was a good start to acheive this goal, but there was still a problem.
+4- I was needed to complete the challenge without using Javascript as a bonus.
+Using `<details>` and `<summary>` tags was a good start for achieving this goal, but there was still a problem.

-> How to change properties and appearance of child-elements according to current state of these two tags?
+> How to change the properties and appearance of child elements according to the current state of these two tags?

-By inspecting these elements using browser I figured out that when the `<summary>` is opened, an `"open"` attribute is added to the `<details>` element.
-So I used CSS attribute selector like this:
+By inspecting these elements using the browser I figured out that when the `<summary>` is opened, an `"open"` attribute is added to the `<details>` element.
+So I used a CSS attribute selector like this:

 ```css
 &[open] {